jensyt/timesignal/README.md

 ## Quick Setup Guide
 1. Install a recent version of [Rust].
+    - On Linux, you may also need to install the `libasound2-dev` package on Debian-based distributions or `alsa-lib-devel` on Fedora.
 2. Clone this repository.
 3. Run `cargo run -r -- <signal>` in the root directory.
 Try `wwvb` for signal.